poderomedia/nodemapper/docs.md

 </script>

-## Default Settings
+<h3><span class="glyphicon glyphicon-bookmark"></span> Default Settings</h3>

-The following script initiates a force chart using the data contained in the file A.json.
+The following script initiates a force chart using the data contained in the file `A.json`.
 By default, the central node is colored with aqua-light with and surrounded by a grey stroke.
 The other nodes are light green and change color when the cursor is on them.
 A grey stroke around a non-central node indicates that the node has neighbors that are not displayed (as they are not linked to the central node).
 A different style is used weither the link connects to the central node or not.
 All the nodes can be dragged.

 {% highlight javascript %}
+// Container DIV
 <div id="example01"></div>

 <script>